Paul Reaney: Later career

 Reaney remained at Elland Road until the end of the 1977–78 season when he was given a free transfer after 745 appearances.
 He joined neighbours Bradford City and then completed his playing career in Australia with Newcastle KB United.

 International career

-In 1968, Reaney won his first England cap, when he came on as a substitute in a match against Bulgaria (and by doing so becoming the first player named "Paul" to play for England in a full international).
+In 1968, Reaney won his first England cap, when he came on as a substitute in a match against Bulgaria.
 Reaney's appearance for England has assumed greater importance in recent years as even though he was regarded as "white" during his playing career, he is viewed by many as "black" or mixed race today.
 His England debut was nine years before that of Viv Anderson, who is widely credited as the first black player to appear for England.

 From that point on, he was regularly selected for the England squad (albeit not as first choice full-back) until a broken leg in 1970 prevented him from playing in the World Cup.
 The following year, he made his third and final appearance for England in a match against Malta.